oracle-livelabs/database-maa/zdm-physical-online-direct-data-transfer/migrate-db/migrate-db.md

       * -srcarg3 sudo\_location:sudo\_location

    -targetnode - Host name of the target database server.

-   -backupuser - Name of the OCI tenancy user having the object storage bucket used for migration.

    -rsp        - Location of the Zero Downtime Migration response file.